 How much nuts do you need?

 You need just a handful or 1.5 ounces every day should be enough.
-Do not exceed because they are high in calories.
+Do not exceed them because they are high in calories.
 (As recommended by the US FDA)

-5) Extra virgin olive oil
+5. Extra virgin olive oil

 Extra virgin olive oil is preferred over virgin oil because it is less processed and its antioxidant content is more than the normally processed oil.
 Due to its high antioxidant content, olive oil reduces LDL cholesterol without interfering with HDL cholesterol levels.
+The antioxidants in the oil reduce your risk of many health conditions including heart disease.

 How much olive oil do you need daily?

 The Food and Drug Administration recommends 2 tablespoons or 23 grams of olive oil per day.
 You could use it as a marinade or a salad dressing.
+Please note that you should not exceed this recommended quantity because olive oil is high in calories.
+Be sure you buy your oil from a reputed retail outlet because cheap and even adulterated versions are available.

-6) Pomegranate juice
+6. Pomegranate juice

 Pomegranate juice provides you with good quantities of vitamin C, vitamin A, vitamin E, and folic acid.